Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: Introduction

 \section{Introduction}

-With the power of modern general-purpose graphics processor, the deep learning-based algorithm shows impressive ability in various cognitive tasks~\cite{dl}.
-However, this performance is based on the vast energy consumption of traditional computational architecture~\cite{de2023growing}.
-In humans and other mammals, the brain can process multimodal data and simultaneously understand them at an imperceptible energy consumption level.
-This naturally inspires many works on neuromorphic hardware that mimics the activity of neurons and the nervous system, to achieve low-power artificial intelligence~\cite{roy2019towards}.
+\IEEEPARstart{W}{ith} the power of modern general-purpose graphics processor, deep learning algorithms have shown impressive capabilities in various cognitive tasks~\cite{dl}.
+However, this performance comes at the cost of immense energy consumption with the traditional computing architecture~\cite{de2023growing}.
+In contrast, the brain of humans and other mammals can process multimodal data and simultaneously understand them at an imperceptible level of energy consumption.
+This naturally inspires research on neuromorphic hardware that mimics the activity of neurons and the nervous system, to achieve low-energy artificial intelligence~\cite{roy2019towards}.

-The current neuromorphic hardware is based on the Network-on-Chip and manycore system~\cite{truenorth,loihi, darwin3}.
-The mainstream design has two major traits: 1) the functional computing unit is arranged as artificial ``neurons'' and ``synapses''.
+Based on the Network-on-Chip and manycore system~\cite{truenorth,loihi, darwin3}, modern neuromorphic hardware has two main traits: 1) the functional computing unit is arranged as artificial ``neurons'' and ``synapses''.
 Each neuron transmits information via spikes and integrates the information on the synapse of incoming spikes.
-Here ``spike'' is the term for the action potential on the axon, which is how a nerve cell communicates with others and receives signals on the synapse in its dendrites.
+Here, ``spike'' is the term for the action potential on the axon, which is how a nerve cell communicates with others and receives signals on the synapse in its dendrites.
 2) The neuron can only access the data in the surrounding memory.
-In other words, the data transfer and access are localized~\cite{sparsecoding,lin2018programming}.
+In other words, data transfer and access are localized~\cite{sparsecoding,lin2018programming}.
 This restricts a single neuron from executing reduce-operations, such as normalizing spike trains in LayerNorm or dot-production attention in the Transformer block~\cite{transformer}.
 The spiking nature makes each neuron use binary values, i.e., $\{0,1\}$ to process information, which simplifies the costly multiply-accumulate operations to merely accumulations by an event-driving circuit.
-The localized data access enables us to divide the memory into many distributed computing cores, and then bypass the Storage Wall issue.
+The localized data access enables us to divide the memory into many distributed computing cores and then bypass the Storage Wall issue.